matrix-org/matrix.org/content/twim-guide.md

 and requires bare links to be surrounded by angled brackets to produce [autolinks](https://spec.commonmark.org/0.31.2/#autolinks).
 For example:
 `Take a look at the TWIM entry guidelines <https://matrix.org/twim-guide/>`.
-Most matrix clients will not automatically emit the CommonMark the site generator expects for these links.
+Most Matrix clients will not automatically emit the CommonMark the site generator expects for these links.
 If you are able to add them around your links, it will help us in making sure your links will be clickable on the blog.